seecr/autotest/README.rst

 A Simple Pythonic Self Test Tool
 --------------------------------

-Autotest is a simple and extensible test tool for Python.
-Here `auto` means `self`.
+Selftest is a simple and extensible test tool for Python.
+Selftest was first known as Autotest where `auto` means `self`.
 The key features are:

 - tests are *ordinary functions*, anywhere in the application code,
 - gathering and running tests is *automatic* and follows the structure of your code,